Emilio Aguinaldo: Assassination of Luna

 Antonio Luna was a highly regarded general in the revolution who was sometimes at odds with Aguinaldo.
-On June 2, 1899, Luna received two telegrams (he failed to receive two others).
-One asked for help in launching a counterattack in San Fernando, Pampanga, and the other, sent by Aguinaldo himself, ordered him to go to the new capital at Cabanatuan, Nueva Ecija, to form a new cabinet.
-In his jubilation, Luna wrote to Arcadio Maxilom, military commander of Cebu, to stand firm in the war.
+On June 2, 1899, Luna received one telegram (he failed to receive two others) sent by Aguinaldo himself.
+According to Ambeth Ocampo, the message that Aguinaldo sent stated "Felipe Buencamino is detained without ordering the formation of the case.
+I await your reply to my previous telegram where I request the basis for your accusation.
+Beseech urgency."

+Luna wrote to Arcadio Maxilom, military commander of Cebu, to stand firm in the war.
 Luna set off from Bayambang, first by train, then on horseback, and eventually in three carriages, to Nueva Ecija with 25 of his men.